 You are welcome to visit this wonderful place of rest 365 days a year during daylight hours.

 Morris Frank Taylor, 96, went to be with the Lord on February 23, 2012, at his home in Irving.
 He was a life-long resident of the DFW area and lived most of his life in Irving.
-Born November 12, 1915 in Estelle, Texas, which was incorporated into Irving.
-Preceded in death by his parents, Ocie and Vergie Taylor, his brother James (Zip) Taylor and his infant brother, his first wife Helen (Ramsey) Taylor, and second wife Thelma (Allen) Taylor.
-Morris graduated from Grapevine High School, served in the U.S. Army (Infantry) throughout World War II, and was a 60-Year Master Mason and Worshipful Master at the Estelle Lodge 582, A.F & A.M.
-He owned and managed the first Tom Thumb-affiliated grocery store in Irving (Sower’s Food Market).
-One of his great joys was helping to organize and manage the rescue and restoration of the Bear Creek Cemetery (established in the 1800’s) on the western edge of DFW International Airport.
+He was born November 12, 1915, in Estelle, Texas, which was incorporated into Irving.
+He was preceded in death by his parents, Ocie and Vergie Taylor, his brother James (Zip) Taylor, and his second wife Thelma (Allen) Taylor.
+Morris graduated from Grapevine High School, served in the U.S. Army (Infantry) throughout World War II, and was a 60-year Master Mason and Worshipful Master at the Estelle Lodge 582, A.F. & A.M.
+He owned and managed the first Tom Thumb-affiliated grocery store in Irving (Sower's Food Market).
+One of his great joys was helping to organize and manage the rescue and restoration of the Bear Creek Cemetery (established in the 1800's) on the western edge of DFW International Airport.
 He was a founder of the Bear Creek Cemetery Association, and served as a Trustee and volunteer with the Association until his death.
 He was instrumental in helping to have the cemetery declared an official Historic Texas Cemetery.
 Family and friends remembered Morris as an honorable, kind, respectful, empathetic, and deeply spiritual gentleman.